 The actual command is addEventListener().
 Clarify to students which of the words are placeholders for objects and parameters for their situation.
-The phrase wheretolisten is the object where the event occurs (usually a button), whatevent is the specific kind of event (such as a mouse click), and responsetoevent is a function that gets triggered when the event happens.
+Wheretolisten is the object where the event occurs (usually a button), whatevent is the specific kind of event (such as a mouse click), and responsetoevent is a function that gets triggered when the event happens.